open/close all folders

 - In Keychain of Creation, the Crazy Awesome space, time, and fate-bending abilities of the Sidereal Exalted are represented by having them actively use the comic format against their enemies.
 In particular, Nemen Yi leaps between comic panels, abuses perspective to hit people at range with a melee attack (think "I crush your head", except it works), and breaks off a piece of the gutter (the border between panels) to use it as a throwing weapon.

-- There is the vine/root border in the Such Stuff Dreams are Made On arc of Roommates which is a flourish indicating "dreams".
+- There is the vine/root border in the Such Stuff Dreams Are Made On arc which is a flourish indicating "dreams".
 Until it attacks that is.
 Later revealed that they are actually part of the Shadow Child's "body".
 This is Ninja Prop with an actual ninja.